-Deliverables are defined as assignments which contribute to the completion of the capstone project.
+Deliverables are defined as assignments which contribute to the completion of the capstone project for grad students.
 This includes project proposal, literature review, methods and design, data analysis, and abstract.
 Weekly assignments and final projects are for undergrad students only.